THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 DO I NEED TO CARRY MY PASSPORT AROUND IN THAILAND?

-A photocopy of the photo page, stamped entry page with your departure card (more about departure card below) is sufficient.
+A photocopy of the photo page, stamped entry page with your departure card (more about the departure card below) is sufficient.

 WHERE TO BOOK HOTELS AND HOSTELS IN THAILAND

 Budget hostels are most popular with young backpackers as well as older travelers.
 Don’t count out budget hotels in Thailand.
-For a little extra you can have a private room and bathroom without the sharing.
+For a little extra, you can have a private room and bathroom without the sharing.

 VACCINES AND HEALTH